building-envelope-data/metabase/README.md

 1. Clone the repository by running
    `git clone git@github.com:ise621/metabase.git`.
 1. Do the set-up by running `ansible-playbook ./machine/local.yml`.
-1. Prepare the environment more or less as detailed above.
+1. Prepare the environment more or less as detailed above replacing dummy passwords by newly generated ones, for example, by running `tr -dc A-Za-z0-9 < /dev/urandom | head -c 128 ; echo ''`.

 ## Original Idea